 Music Theatre International

 Note: All requests for rights from MTI must be made through Undergraduate Production.
-If you would like a quote for rights held by MTI, please contact Rorie Fitzsimons with Dramat inquiries, Nathan Roberts with Theater Studies inquiries, and Kate Krier with all other inquiries.
+If you would like a quote for rights held by MTI, please contact Nathan Roberts with Theater and Performance Studies inquiries, and any of the Undergraduate Production Technical Directors with all other inquiries.

 One Act Play Depot